trufflesuite/ganache/docs/README.md

 ## Solving node-gyp issues

-I f installation fails due to a `node-gyp` issue you may need to perform some additional system configuration.
+If installation fails due to a `node-gyp` issue you may need to perform some additional system configuration.

 ### on Linux (Ubuntu-based)